-Media and Music have long been instruments of awareness and change throughout the world.
+Music and media are inescapable.
+When is the last time you walked into a grocery store and didn’t hear music?
+Even when you go to pump gas, chances are you have a mini screen showing you images and informing you of something.
+Marketing companies know that these two forms of art have long been instruments of awareness and change throughout the world.
 They both have the power to evoke emotion and unity.
-The social and political movement of the 1960’s was powered and unified with music from artist’s like Bob Dylan and movies like “Easy Rider”, which not only spoke about what was happening in the world, but also to and for the people who were making it happen.
+The social and political movement of the 1960’s was powered and unified with music and movies, which not only spoke about what was happening in the world, but also to and for the people who were making it happen.

 Songwriters and filmmakers have the ability to influence and raise funds that put desire for change into action.
 Hope for Haiti Now: A Global Benefit for Earthquake Relief was hosted in 2010 to raise funds after an earthquake struck Haiti.
 With an audience of 83 million viewers, the concert raised $58 million.

-We believe that with every film, VR experience, and concert, we are making an investment in the next generation, unifying resources and citizens, and defending our cities.
+We believe that with every film, VR experience, house concert, and large festival, we are making an investment in the next generation, unifying resources and citizens, and defending our cities.
 Our mission is to raise awareness through innovative media and music.
-We believe with a public outcry for social justice we can witness the end of trafficking in our lifetime.
+We believe with a public outcry for social justice, we can witness the end of trafficking in our lifetime.